octogo/log/README.md

 ## Configuration

-*Octolog* can easily be configured during run-time.
+*OctoLog* can easily be configured during run-time.

 There is a special initialization phase during start-up that takes care of loading a possibly existing configuration file, but amost everything can